 The textures are incredible, they feel very real and are used to compensate the lack of color.
 And it helps to avoid the feeling that they dressed him in a Halloween costume, it makes the dress feel real.

-The simplicity of his wardrobe is really what the character needed: it's a stern look, because Ichabod is someone who doesn't take things lightly or who is too prone to jokes.
-The clothes are simple, humble, austere, because he is not rich, so his designs do not use elaborate fabrics.
+The simplicity of his wardrobe is really what the character needed: it's a stern look because Ichabod is someone who doesn't take things lightly or who is too prone to jokes.
+The clothes are simple, humble, and austere, because he is not rich, so his designs do not use elaborate fabrics.
 He's a practical man; logic rules his life.
 This is underlined by the design, creating a contrast between his simplicity and the richly embroidered clothes of the superstitious villagers.

 On top of that, the design needed to give a certain vibe.
-Ichabod is supposed to be the gothic hero (a very cowardly one, but still), so certain elements of the design were very much needed: the preeminence of black, the high boots....
+Ichabod is supposed to be the gothic hero (a very cowardly one, but still), so certain elements of the design were very much needed: the preeminence of black, the high boots...
 It's all about easy identification.

 It's also, in my opinion, a huge homage to the Hammer hero.
 Burton has repeatedly stated that he is a big fan of Hammer movies and so, this seems only logical.